-- A. The Contractor shall be required to report timely physician administered and outpatient facility drug utilization data that is necessary for the Department to bill manufacturers for rebates in accordance with section 1927 (b) (1) (A) of the SSA and any Kentucky supplemental rebate program no later than forty-five (45) Days or as required by the Department after the end of each quarterly rebate period.
-The Contractor shall transmit a file according to Department specifications, and shall fully cooperate with Department and the Department's contractors to ensure file transmissions are complete, accurate and delivered by the specified deadlines. - B. Physician administered and outpatient facility drugs adjudicated by the Contractor, including but not limited to drug products administered by non-Pharmacy Network Providers in an office/clinic or other non-institutional setting, are subject to the same manufacturer rebate requirements as Kentucky Medicaid FFS outpatient drugs.
-The Contractor must provide utilization information as required by DMS which includes but may not be limited to: the total number of units of each dosage form dispensed or administered, strength, date of service (date dispensed or administered), paid date (actual date Claim was paid), and NDC of the drug, and amount paid by the Contractor's plan. - C. The Contractor shall submit this NDC-level information on drugs, biologics, and other Provider administered products as directed by DMS, including, but not limited to drug codes (e.g., J-

-- Code/Q-Code/A-Code), units and conversions consistent with federal and Department requirements. - D. The Contractor shall assist and provide detailed physician administered and outpatient facility Claim information requested by the Department or Department contractors to support rebate dispute and resolution activities.
+- A. The Contractor shall be required to report timely drug utilization data that is necessary for the Department to bill manufacturers for rebates in accordance with section 1927 (b) (1) (A) of the SSA and any Kentucky supplemental rebate program no later than forty-five (45) Days or as required by the Department after the end of each quarterly rebate period.
+The Contractor shall transmit a file according to Department specifications, and shall fully cooperate with Department and Department's contractors to ensure file transmissions are complete, accurate and delivered by the specified deadlines. - B. Covered outpatient or prescribed drugs adjudicated by the Contractor, including but not limited to diabetic testing supplies, insulin, and those drug products administered by network Providers in an office/clinic or other non-institutional setting, are subject to the same manufacturer rebate requirements as Kentucky Medicaid FFS outpatient drugs.
+The Contractor must provide utilization information as required by DMS which includes but may not be limited to: the total number of units of each dosage form dispensed or administered, strength, date of service (date dispensed or administered), paid date (actual date Claim was paid), and NDC of the covered outpatient drug, and amount paid by the Contractor's plan. - C. The Contractor shall submit this NDC level information on drugs, biologics, and other Provider administered products as directed by DMS, including, but not limited to drug codes (e.g., J-Code/Q-Code/A-Code), units and conversions consistent with federal and Department requirements. - D. The Contractor shall assist and provide detailed Claim information requested by the Department or Department contractors to support rebate dispute and resolution activities.
 The Department or its designated contractor shall provide Contractor's Claim-level detail to manufacturers to assist in dispute resolutions.
 However, the Contractor shall assist the Department fully in resolving drug rebate disputes with the manufacturer upon the request of the Department.

-29.11 340B Transactions
+31.11 340B Transactions

-- A. The Contractor shall submit all physician administered and outpatient facility drug Encounters, with the exception of in-patient hospital drug Encounters, to the Department pursuant to the requirements of this Contract. - B. The Contractor shall maintain the systems capability and methodology to appropriately identify 340B Claims in real time, prospectively, and retrospectively. - C. The Contractor shall support all Department-based efforts and initiatives for 340B Claim identification at a Claim-level of detail, including the utilization of the NCPDP field(s) designed for this purpose. - D. For Enrollees eligible to receive drugs subject to an agreement under 42 U.S.C. § 256b, the Contractor shall not discriminate against a 340B entity in a manner that prevents or interferes with the Enrollee's choice to receive such drugs from the 340B entity.
+- A. The Contractor shall submit all drug Encounters including physician administered drugs, with the exception of in-patient hospital drug Encounters, to the Department pursuant to the requirements of this Contract. - B. The Contractor shall maintain the systems capability and methodology to appropriately identify 340B Claims in real time, prospectively, and retrospectively. - C. The Contractor shall support all Department-based efforts and initiatives for 340B Claim identification at a Claim-level of detail, including the utilization of the NCPDP field(s) designed for this purpose. - D. The Contractor shall require pharmacy Providers or processing vendors to identify 340B purchased drugs on Claims in accordance with Department requirements. - E. The Contractor shall not reimburse a 340B entity for pharmacy-dispensed drugs at a rate lower than that paid for the same drug to pharmacies similar in prescription volume that are not 340B entities, and shall not assess any fee, charge-back, or other adjustment upon the 340B entity on the basis that the 340B entity participates in the program set forth in 42 U.S.C. §256b. - F. For Enrollees eligible to receive drugs subject to an agreement under 42 U.S.C. § 256b, the Contractor shall not discriminate against a 340B entity in a manner that prevents or interferes with the Enrollee's choice to receive such drugs from the 340B entity.